Permissionless-Software-Foundation/ipfs-file-stager/README.md

 A live version of the this back-end codebase is available at [file-stage.fullstack.cash](https://file-stage.fullstack.cash).
 A live version of the front-end user interface is available at [explorer.psffpp.com](https://explorer.psffpp.com).

 This code base is forked from [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider).
-It has adds the features:
+It has adds these features:

 - It adds a REST API endpoint allowing files to be uploaded via HTTP.
 All files received will be added to the embedded Helia IPFS node.
-This will stage the file so that it can be picked up by nodes running the [ipfs-file-pin-service](https://github.com/Permissionless-Software-Foundation/ipfs-file-pin-service) software.
+This will stage the file so that it can be picked up by nodes running the [ipfs-file-pin-service](https://github.com/Permissionless-Software-Foundation/ipfs-file-pin-service) software, if the user makes a Pin Claim for the uploaded file.

 - Uploaded files are automatically deleted after 24 hours.
 This is long enough to stage the file for a Pin Claim.
 This software is not intended to host files for free for a long period of time.